Tours by Style

 Are you the type of person who dreams about getting a Resplendent Quetzal in your viewfinder?
 Getting the right light on a Whitehead’s Trogon or a Black-and-Yellow Broadbill, or framing a White-necked Rockfowl just perfectly?
 We realize that getting that one great picture takes effort and patience, and we plan to allow you to do that.

-In countries such as Kenya, Tanzania, South Africa, and India, where the bird and nature photography is strongly vehicle-based, we understand that getting the van or pop-up-roof stretch land cruiser into the right light and at the best angle can make all the difference.
+In countries such as Kenya, Tanzania, South Africa, and India, where the bird and nature photography is strongly vehicle-based, we understand that getting the van or pop-up-roof stretched Land Cruiser into the right light and at the best angle can make all the difference.
 There’s nothing as frustrating as a driver who goes to the wrong side of the animal or bird and expects you to photograph into the sun.
-We understand that having a window seat at all times (with fully opening windows) is a must to get proper photos of birds and wildlife.
+We understand that always having a window seat (with fully opening windows) is a must to get proper photos of birds and wildlife.
 We certainly want to make sure you get that once-in-a-lifetime shot.
 Also we understand that having adequate room in the safari vehicle to keep your camera gear next to you and at the ready is important, so we keep empty seats in our vehicles for photo tours.
 Of course the pace of a birding photography trip is also much slower than that of a normal birdwatching tour in which photography is not the main aim.
 Bird photography takes patience, and a lot of time has to be spent with each bird.

 Read More